riv-dev/ryukyu_server_setup_wiki/README.md

     }
 }
 ```
 3. Now we want to create a symbolic link for credentials.js in each of our microservices.
-We will "user_management" service as an example.
+We will do "user_management" service as an example.
 ```
 cd user_management
 ln -s ../credentials.js .
 ```
-4. Repleat the steps above for every nodejs microservice.
+4. Repeat the steps above for every nodejs microservice.
 For example, at the time of this writing we have:
 ```
 files
 project_photos